aral/ar.al-site/content/2019/08/26/introducing-small-technology-foundation/index.md

 ## There’s a Turkish saying that goes “from drops, are lakes formed…”

-After five years of working on this problem, I am more excited that ever with where we are and the progress that we are making.
-I hope you will join us, as allies, on this journey and enable us to realise our dream of creating technology that works for people, not startups or enterprises and that protects human rights and democracy instead of eroding them.
+After five years of working on this problem, I am more excited that ever with where we are and the progress we are making.
+I hope you will join us, as allies, on this journey and enable us to realise our dream of creating technology that works for people, not startups or enterprises; technology that protects human rights and democracy instead of eroding them.

 Visit [Small Technology Foundation](https://small-tech.org) today and [let us know](https://small-tech.org/contact-us) how you can help.